 Review, re-read and quality check

-Make sure you have left ample time for comprehensive review.
+Make sure you have left enough time for comprehensive review.
 A rigorous Quality Assessment process ensures a bid is consistent and compliant, particularly when it has been written by several people.
-It helps guarantee that all required information is included and that any errors or inconsistencies have been resolved.
+It helps ensure that all required information is included and that any errors or inconsistencies have been resolved.